|

 Most meetings aim to help people be logical and reasonable.
 But this

-Better is to take on bigger issues, while helping people to think creatively
+community.
+Better is to take on bigger issues, while helping people

 • Big-issue meetings — dealing